Excerpts From: “Striking Eight Bells: A Vietnam Memoir.”

 The next morning, down in the berthing compartment, returning crew were talking about their night in Panama City.
 One place mentioned by many was a spot called the Blue Goose.
 The Blue Goose in Panama City was a brothel that was supposedly sponsored by the Panamanian government.
 One guy aptly described the place as probably being much like a Prohibition era roadhouse, where anything went.
 Those of us who had duty quickly grew tired of hearing how we had missed out on all the fine women and what a great place the Blue Goose was.

 At 1000, the ship got underway from the Rodman Naval Station dock.
 Once the ship was fair in the outbound channel, it proceeded to pass under the Pan-American bridge (The Bridge of the Americas) and headed outbound to the Gulf of Panama, and then on to the Eastern Pacific Ocean.
 The other thing the crew was happy about was that it was Sunday.
 Once the ship was out to sea and secured from the sea and anchor detail, for those not going on watch, “holiday routine” would be set.
-The holiday routine meant that those nursing their hangovers and/or suffering from exhaustion because they had been up all night while on liberty would be able to hit their racks and get some sleep.…If you would like to read more of “Striking Eight Bells,” use one of the following links to booksellers: Amazon.com: Books, Barnes and Noble, BAM –Books A Million and Smashword.com eBooks.
+The holiday routine meant that those nursing their hangovers and/or suffering from exhaustion because they had been up all night while on liberty would be able to hit their racks and get some sleep…to read “Striking Eight Bells,” use one of the following links to booksellers: Amazon.com: Books, Barnes and Noble, BAM –Books A Million and Smashword.com eBooks.

 The stories in these posts and the book; “Striking Eight Bells: A Vietnam Memoir,” reflect the author’s recollection of events.
 Some names, locations, and identifying characteristics have been changed to protect the privacy of those depicted.
 Dialogue has been recreated from memory.
 Dates, times, and locations were recreated from declassified U.S. Navy records and others.
 Photographs used are either public domain or owned by the author.
 Illustrations and maps used were either created by the author or in the public domain.
 The stories in these posts and the book are solely the opinion of the author and not the publisher, Richter Publishing, LLC.